gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 <div class="webgl_bottombar">
 <h3>A minor optimization</h3>
 <p>I'm not recommending this optimization.
 Rather I want to point out
-more creative thinking since WebGL is all about creative use the features it provides.</p>
+more creative thinking since WebGL is all about creative use of the features it provides.</p>
 <p>You might have noticed we're using a unit quad for our positions and those positions of
 a unit quad exactly match our texture coordinates.
 As such we can use the positions